 The recent incident has raised concerns about the gun ranges and establishments readily renting guns to anyone without checking on their mental or criminal backgrounds.
 Currently Florida Gun Ranges are already petitioning for legislators to pass a law mandating background checks for people renting firearms, and allowing these ranges to access government databases to conduct instant background checks.

-The Casselbury gun range where most of the suicides occurred are now looking at running instant background checks by employing a third party firms services, and are no longer renting firearms since the july incident.
+The Casselbury gun range where most of the suicides occurred are now looking at running instant background checks by employing a third party firms services (click here to find more information), and are no longer renting firearms since the july incident.
 Other Florida gun ranges no longer rent out firearms to individuals but only to parties of two or more, they would also require an ID copy of a family member and their phone number before being allowed to possess the firearm.

 Federal law does not mandate these requirements, but since the incidents, gun ranges have made their own regulations regarding gun rentals.
 Many second amendment advocates see’s these regulations as a threat to American’s rights to bear arms, despite the current suicides.